 The speed system increases the maximum speed by lowering the angle of attack with a pulleyguided, foot-operated system.
-About 18 km/h gain in speed can be realized with the accelerator at full travel.

 It is important to have your accelerator system correctly routed through your harness and attached to the risers with the supplied Brummel hooks.
 The length of the speed bar should be initially adjusted while on the ground, sitting in the harness so that the legs are fully extended at the point of full accelerator travel.
 It is helpful to have an assistant hold the risers taut while making this adjustment.